 - Know your local community’s evacuation plan and evacuation routes and how to receive alerts.

 - Listen to local officials — Montgomery County Office of Emergency Management.

 MCMUD No. 89 recently installed a new weather station at the District’s Water Plant No. 1 located at the southeast corner of Legends Ranch Drive and Legends Ridge Drive.
 The weather station data provides local weather conditions and forecast and is accessible to the public through the WeatherBug App.
 Below is a link to access the data.

-MCMUD No. 89 is currently in the design phase of a 5-foot wide concrete sidewalk extension along the west side of the recently widened Birnham Woods Drive from Elan Boulevard to the drainage channel crossing just south of Drew Meadows Drive and The Enclave.
+MCMUD No. 89 recently awarded a contract for the construction of a 5-foot wide concrete sidewalk extension along the west side of the recently widened Birnham Woods Drive from Elan Boulevard to the drainage channel crossing just south of Drew Meadows Drive and The Enclave.
 The total length of the proposed sidewalk is approximately 3,400 linear-feet.
 The project will connect to the existing ADA ramps at each of the intersections along the western side of Birnham Woods Drive.
 This new sidewalk will provide connectivity with the surrounding community and safe passage for kids and families to travel to and from nearby schools.

-Construction is expected to begin Summer of 2020 and be complete prior to the start of school in the fall.
+Construction is expected to begin July 2020 and be complete by the end of August 2020.

 Currently trash & recycle services will continue as normal.

 Please refrain from generating additional heavy trash, such as cleaning garages, closets, extra yard work, etc. Due to extra volumes, trash is extremely heavy and our routes are running later than normal.
 Please be patient as we are doing our best to get all trash collected.